Zh4rsiest/betsson-racebets/readme.md

 - (optional) sudo chown $USER:www-data betsson-racebets
 - cd betsson-racebets
 - npm install
-- (If it throws an error about node-ass then) npm i --unsafe-perm node-sass
+- (If it throws an error about node-sass then) npm i --unsafe-perm node-sass
 - npm run build